 - Development of draft strategy outline with the Advisory Group

-- Targeted consultation with our wider stakeholder network using the outline as a basis; this includes a Stakeholder Roundtable to facilitate consultation with certain organisations
+- Targeted consultation with a wider stakeholder network using the outline as a basis; this included a Stakeholder Roundtable to facilitate consultation with certain organisations

-- Pulling together the consultation feedback to develop a draft strategy
+- Pulling together consultation feedback to develop a draft strategy

-- Review and revision in response to the public consultation feedback
+- Public consultation on a draft strategy, review and revision in response to feedback

-- Fine-tuning taking into account related chronic disease reforms and initiatives
+- Fine-tuning considering related chronic disease reforms and initiatives

-Our National Asthma Strategy preliminary stakeholder survey was conducted in February–March.
-This was designed to help us better understand the priorities and challenges from different perspectives across the asthma world.
+Our National Asthma Strategy preliminary stakeholder survey was conducted in February–March 2015 and was designed to help us understand priorities and challenges from different perspectives across the asthma world.

-We received hundreds of thoughtful replies from people with asthma and their families, health professionals treating people with asthma, and others who care about how Australia should tackle asthma.
-The responses were a wonderful reflection of the insight, expertise and compassion of the Australian asthma community.
+We received hundreds of insightful, compassionate and expert replies from people with asthma and their families, health professionals treating people with asthma, and those who care about how Australia tackles asthma.

-A draft outline for the strategy was developed with our Advisory Group in March–April.
-The outline covers the scope of the strategy, as well as establishing the document structure and overarching framework.
-Potential priority areas for action were identified, taking into account the gains already made over the past 20 years.
+Developed by the Advisory Group in March–April 2015, the outline covered the strategy scope and established the document structure and overarching framework.
+Potential priority areas for action were identified, considering gains made over the past 20 years.

-A draft of the full Strategy was developed with the Advisory Group in July, taking into account the feedback received during the targeted consultation.
-The initial outline was adapted into a 1-page framework that captures the key objectives and priority areas.
+This was developed with the Advisory Group in July 2015, considering feedback received during targeted consultation.
+The initial outline was adapted into a 1-page framework capturing key objectives and priority areas.

 Review and revision

-In response to the public consultation feedback, the draft strategy was reviewed and revised with the Advisory Group in September.
-The document was then circulated to the Department of Health to facilitate the next stage of development.
+The draft strategy was reviewed and revised by the Advisory Group in September 2015 in response to public consultation feedback and was circulated to the Department of Health to facilitate the next stage of development.

-We are currently working with the Department of Health to fine-tune the Strategy to take into account the latest developments in related chronic disease reforms and initiatives.
-This includes the forthcoming National Strategic Framework for Chronic Conditions, with which the National Asthma Strategy is aligned.
+Throughout 2016 and 2017, we worked with the Department of Health to fine-tune the strategy, considering the latest developments in related chronic disease reforms and initiatives, and government jurisdiction feedback.
+This included close consideration of the National Strategic Framework for Chronic Conditions.